picoknow/picoknow.github.io/about/index.md

 short: About PicoKnow
 searchignore: true
 ---
-PicoKnow is an educashun site.
+PicoKnow is an education site, of sorts.

 _About the site [here](site.html)._